Jonathan-Rosewood/SEScripts/lib/README.md

   * velocimeter &mdash; Simple library to take rolling position samples and average them into a velocity vector.

+  * seeker &mdash; Module that manipulates gyros (yaw & pitch) to keep the ship pointed at a specific relative vector.

 ## Conventions ##

 Modules are integrated into the main loop in one of two ways.
 They can implement both ways, but only one is used for any given script.